dsmyda/Janet/README.md

 If a `preloadName` is not passed, then it'll call `/api/preload`.
 To lower usage costs and improve accuracy, it's recommended you preload and only include the smallest subset of tables required to answer the question.

-If OpenAI returns multiple responses (default 3, configurable using the 'openaiParams' field), then the first query that succeeds will be taken.
+If OpenAI returns multiple responses (default 3, configurable using the `openaiParams` field), then the first query that succeeds will be taken.

 Request body